demndevel/vault/content/index.md

 ## Motivation

-There is a lot of wellbeing slope on the Internet.
+There are a lot of wellbeing slope on the Internet.
 Everyone is trying to convince you that using their technique you will become 3000% more productive and will be able to perform 30 tasks per milliseconds.
 You are going to be the most productive person ever.
 No one seems to actually care about _well_ being.
 Phronology does.

 ## Backed by Science

 The main driver for frustration in the modern days is a present from our ancestors.
 Specifically, two competing systems made for different goals: **reactionary system** and **conscious system**.
 We will not going to dive deep in biology but instead suggest a simplifid model that may be used without special prior knowledge.

+In short, **reactionary system** is an ancient system that is fast, instinctual, seeks safely and pleasure.
+On the other hand, **conscious system** is a modern system that is slow, logical, plans in the future.

-That creates an eternal problem.
+And that creates an eternal problem.
 You see, reactionary system is ancient.
 It appeared long before conscious system.
-And it actually is still dominant, kind of.
+And it is actually still dominant, kind of.
 You can try to do whatever you want, but you will never be able to suppress this system.
-It will always win.
+It will always win in the long run.
 Either by direct impulse, or by masking their desires as desires of the conscious system.

-Phronology is a set of rules that you can apply in your life to understand how to live with that conflict and be happy.
-A specific set of guides is listed at [[The Phronology Manifesto]].
+Phronology is built around this conflict.
+A set of specific guides is applied not to suppress the reactionary system, but to understand it and synergize with it. [[The Phronology Manifesto]] explains in details the right approach to solving that problem.

 ## Non-goals